zfit/phasespace/README.rst

 This is the preferred method to install ``phasespace``, as it will always install the most recent stable release.

-For the newest development version (in case you really need it), you can install the version from git with
+For the newest development version, which may be unstable, you can install the version from git with

 .. code-block:: console